trapexit/mergerfs/README.md

 Be sure to turn off `direct_io`. rtorrent and some other applications use [mmap](http://linux.die.net/man/2/mmap) to read and write to files and offer no failback to traditional methods.
 FUSE does not currently support mmap while using `direct_io`.
 There will be a performance penalty on writes with `direct_io` off but it's the only way to get such applications to work.
 If the performance loss is too high for other apps you can mount mergerfs twice.
 Once with `direct_io` enabled and one without it.

+#### mmap performance is really bad

+There [appears to be a bug](https://lkml.org/lkml/2016/3/16/260) in caching which affects overall performance of mmap through FUSE in Linux 4.x kernels.

 #### Trashing files occasionally fails

 This is the same issue as with Samba. `rename` returns `EXDEV` (in our case that will really only happen with path preserving policies like `epmfs`) and the software doesn't handle the situtation well.
 This is unfortunately a common failure of software which moves files around.
 The standard indicates that an implementation `MAY` choose to support non-user home directory trashing of files (which is a `MUST`).
 The implementation `MAY` also support "top directory trashes" which many probably do.